sanguaire/and-other-adventures/README.md

 # And other adventures
-My unoffical system for Foundry VTT to play "Beyound the wall" style games.
+My unofficial system for Foundry VTT to play "Beyound the wall" style games.